kurkutesa/Machine-Learning-Climate-Parameterization/README.md

 * [work/NN/](./work/NN/) contains all machine learning-related codes using *TensorFlow* package.

 * [work/NN/colab/](./work/NN/colab/) contains those machine learning-related codes in .ipynb format, optimzied for [Google Colaboratory](https://colab.research.google.com/) environment.
 You are encouraged to browse them in Colab using one-click [Chrome extension](https://chrome.google.com/webstore/detail/colaboratory/flckfnigdgnmmidlohfbfccgpakpeagd?hl=en).
+They have same functionalities with .py equivalents, with minor code difference taking into account different environments.
+I am building codes to enable automatic conversion between .py and .ipynb files, as I leveraged both envionments for various tasks.

 * Note that all raw data in NetCDF format are not available in the repo as they all exceed GitHub file size limit (100 MB).